matthewkimber/ps-layer-sort/README.md

 Once you have copied the script to it's respective location please restart the application (if it was open while installing the file).

+### Running

+1. Open the document that has layers you would like to sort.
+2. Click `File > Scripts > ps-layer-sort`.
+3. Voilà!

 Copyright &copy; 2014 Matthew Kimber.
 All rights reserved.